Bad news: As of April 15, 2022, Ahead is no longer in business.

 - Convenient telehealth / teletherapy appointments, saving you the hassle of driving to meet with your doctor in person.

 - No recurring charges or appointments.
 If you choose not to book additional appointments after your initial one, and still want to keep your prescription active, you’re good to go.
 Other competitors, like Done, have far less appealing price models.

 - Fully compliant care with HIPAA, the DEA, board of pharmacy, and the state.
 Phew.

 Hello Ahead Review: The Verdict

-While getting started with Ahead is by no means an inexpensive decision, our team thinks the value it brings to a market in need is well justified.
-With telemedicine and teletherapy completely reshaping the way consumers interact with physicians to get the help they need, Ahead is ahead of the curve, when it comes to ADHD (sorry for the pun).
+While getting started with Ahead is by no means an inexpensive decision, there’s really no denying the fact that they’re providing amazing value.
+With telemedicine and teletherapy completely reshaping the way we’re able to interact with physicians to get the help we need, Ahead is way ahead of the curve (hehe) when it comes to online ADHD diagnosis and treatment.